marctrem/usbarmory-wiki-fork/Benchmarks-(Mk-II).md

 | Mk II - 900 MHz  |         4.723 |         6.449 |                5.609 |
 | Mk II - 528 MHz  |         2.763 |         3.780 |                3.306 |

-It should be noted that the USB armory ARM Cortex-A8 CPU includes the VFPLite floating point unit which is not as fast as other ARM FPUs.

 ## OpenSSL

 The standard openssl speed test (-evp <algorithm> -elapsed) for the USB armory performed with the following OpenSSL version: